 What Are the Benefits of HSM?

 In mold making, HSM allows for intricate cavity and core geometries and can enable the quick machining of large, complex components out of solid blocks of material.
 Material walls can be made very thin, and edges can be very sharp.
 Accuracy and precision are improved, and time spent polishing surfaces can be reduced.
 Automation can be improved because errors and interruptions are fewer.
 Molds and dies have more durability because fatigue cracks are lessened, hence there’s less risk of breakage.
 Assembly of finished products often can go faster.
-In general, customers are very satisfied with the output of pieces produced with HSM.
+In general, customers are very satisfied with the output of pieces produced with high speed machining.

 How Has HSM Helped Tag Team Manufacturing?